 What are we doing about it?

-The College of Arts & Sciences has developed a plan to provide appropriate training and oversight in the responsible and ethical conduct of research.
-It applies to all individuals who participate in research, regardless of the source of support.
-This includes faculty members, undergraduate students, postdoctoral researchers, and staff whose research is supported with internal or external funds; all will complete educational training in issues surrounding research integrity before conducting research.
-With support from Lewis & Clark College’s Research Integrity Officer (RIO) and the Sponsored Research Office, this program is administered by the Executive Assistant to VP, Secretary, and General Counsel.
+The College of Arts & Sciences’ plan to provide appropriate training and oversight in the responsible and ethical conduct of research applies to faculty mentors, undergraduate students, graduate students, and postdoctoral researchers who are working on a funded research project; all will complete educational training in issues surrounding research integrity.
+With support from Lewis & Clark College’s General Counsel and Sponsored Research Office, this program is overseen by the College’s Research Integrity Officer (RIO).
 The following components are included:

 1. Teaching and Training

 As part of our institutional support for the discussion of ethical issues in the conduct of research, the CAS Sponsored Research Office distributes the publication On Being a Scientist: A Guide to Responsible Conduct in Research (Third edition) to Department chairs and principal investigators in the sciences at College of Arts & Sciences.
-The Research Integrity Officer will facilitate an annual responsible conduct of research workshop on campus, to which all will be welcome and invited.
-This workshop will supplement the designated online training tools.
+In addition, Lewis & Clark subscribes to online training modules, which are available to anyone affiliated with L&C. The Research Integrity Officer will facilitate an annual responsible conduct of research workshop on campus, which supplements the designated online training tools.

 Evidence of Training